 Section 4.
 The Employer will continue to provide liability coverage for employees, including UC Claims Intermittent Intake Interviewers and Energy Assistance Workers, who use their personal automobile on state business.
 It is clearly understood and agreed that this liability coverage is on an excess basis only and that excess liability limits applicable correspond to that minimally required on a per person and per occurrence basis under the Pa.
 Motor Vehicle Financial Responsibility Law, Act of February 12, 1984 (P.L.
 26, No. 11 & 12) 75 Pa.
 C.S.
 Chapter 17.
 Excess basis means that any other valid and collectible insurance will be primary.
 The coverage provided by the Employer shall be considered primary if, in fact, no other valid and collectible insurance was in effect.
 However, in the event an employee has not complied with the mandated minimum coverage stated in the Pa.
-Motor Vehicle Financial Responsibility Law, the Employer's liability coverage as provided for above shall be considered primary only to the extent that any claims exceed the employee's own insurance carrier in addition to the Bureau of Risk and Insurance Management, Department of General Services.
+Motor Vehicle Financial Responsibility Law, the Employer's liability coverage as provided for above shall be considered primary only to the extent that any claims exceed the mandated minimums.
+Any accident occurring while on state business will be reported to the employee's own insurance carrier in addition to the Bureau of Risk and Insurance Management, Department of General Services.